HwWobbe/DefinitiveData-DeltaAlerts/README.md

       * YOTI ElectOnApp augmentation
         * this should be refactored to share the common text
 * create a new Folder based solely on the Chat response (as a test of ChatGpt)
+  * find ChatGpt users on GitHub
-  * manual mintenance is useful
+  * manual maintenance is useful
 * http://www.i18nguy.com/index.html
   * needs exploration annotations